 A solitary visitor was sitting outside the local bar looking up at a cow teetering perilously on a steep grassy slope trying to reach some delicious greenery on the other side of the hedge.

 Seeing its head unexpectedly poking through a bush next to the main footpath gave me a bit of shock when the beast mooed loudly!

-As we wandered through the deathly quiet village, it became clear that San Andrés de Teixido was a surreal place.
+As we wandered through the deathly quiet village, it became clear that San Andrés de Teixido is a surreal place.

-There was something so eerily quiet and unreal that the scene was reminiscent of The Village in the TV cult classic, The Prisoner.
+There is something so eerily quiet and unreal that it’s reminiscent of The Village in the TV cult classic, The Prisoner.

 Half of me expected a giant, white bubble to come rumbling along the street to prevent me escaping back to the outside world.

-There were also echoes of the classic film The Wicker Man in which Edward Woodward undergoes a strange experience on an isolated Scottish island which culminates in a Pagan burning ceremony!
+There are also echoes of the classic film The Wicker Man in which Edward Woodward undergoes a strange experience on an isolated Scottish island which culminates in a Pagan burning ceremony!

 As we ventured into the old multi-coloured church with its blocks of white and black stones, I anticipated a God-like presence reaching down to carry me off into hell – or if lucky – heaven!